ManonLef/ManonLef/README.md

 ## Currently Learning

-I've recently finished the advanced Git module, and the advanced HTML/CSS module which covered responsiveness, animations, and accessibility.

-Currently I'm learning about testing in React with Vitest.
-I'm over halfway of the React path with routing, testing and a project coming up to finish the frontend.
+Currently I'm learning about routing, fetching data in React and testing with Vitest.
+I'm close to the final project for React which will be an e-commerce site project.

 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind)](https://skillicons.dev)